 There is a big ground available near the Red Fort for parking.
 Though you can also park your vehicle along with the roadside

-Significance of Red Fort
+Significance of the Red Fort of Delhi

 - Every year on 15th of August, the prime minister of India hosts the national flag from the Red Fort and delivers the speech.